CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/PBR.md

 ## <h>nv set router pbr map \<pbr-map-id\> rule \<rule-id\> action</h>

-Sets the action you want the PBR map rule to take, such as apply a net hop group or a VRF to a policy.
+Sets the action you want the PBR map rule to take, such as apply a next hop group or a VRF to a policy.

 ### Command Syntax